MalyPhong619/Beep-Boop/README.md

   * **Input:** 12
   * **Output:** Beep, Boop, 2, 3, 4, 5, 6, 7, 8, 9, Beep, Boop, Boop

-* _Any number divisible by 3, the whole value will be replace with "I'm sorry -username-, I cannot do that."_
+* _Any number divisible by 3 excluding 0, the whole value will be replace with "I'm sorry -username-, I cannot do that."_
   * **Input:** 7
   * **Output:** Beep, Boop, I'm sorry -username-, I cannot do that., 4, 5, I'm sorry -username-, I cannot do that., 7